RobinsoGarcia/ActiveLearning/README.md

     self.update()
       update the pool

-    self.qbc method
+    self.qbc_method
-      query method used by the committee 'least_confident', 'margin' or 'entropy'
+      criteria used by the committee: 'least_confident', 'margin' or 'entropy'

     self.qbc_sampling
       percentage of the data sampled at each iteration (bootstraping)